 Freematics OBD-II Emulator is practically useful and cost effective for OBD-II related application development on desk.
 Once extended with external data source, it can even be used to provide an OBD-II port for vehicles that don’t have a real one and thus existing OBD-II device/software can also work with the vehicle.

-Following protocols are simulated:
+Following protocols are implemented: